tine-s/tine-s/README.md

 ### Hi there 👋

+I'm an experienced DevOps engineer with a deep understanding of Infrastructure as Code and agile methodologies within cloud environmnets.
 <!--
 **tine-s/tine-s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.